 What is the spring equinox?

-So what is the spring equinox?
-An equinox is the moment in time and space when the sun is positioned directly above the Earth’s equator, which happens just twice a year on the vernal and autumnal equinoxes.
-In March (usually the 20th or 21st), the sun crosses the equator from south to north, bringing warmth and light back to the Northern Hemisphere, and plunging the Southern Hemisphere into its fall and winter darkness.
+An equinox is a moment in time and space when the sun is positioned directly above the Earth’s equator, which happens just twice a year on the vernal and autumnal equinoxes.
+In March (usually the 20th or 21st), the sun crosses the equator from south to north, bringing warmth and light back to the Northern Hemisphere and plunging the Southern Hemisphere into its fall and winter darkness.
 In September (around the 22nd or 23rd), the sun crosses back from south to north, heralding the start of fall in the Northern Hemisphere, and the start of spring in the Southern one.

-The word “equinox” comes from the Latin for “equal” and “night,” because as the sun crosses the equator (Earth’s midline point) the hours of daylight and nighttime are very nearly equal.
-The equinoxes are the only time when the sun rises directly due East and sets directly due West for everyone on Earth.
-For more March madness, check out these bizarre facts about the calendar’s third month.
+The word “equinox” comes from the Latin for “equal” and “night.”
+As the sun crosses the equator (Earth’s midline), the hours of daylight and nighttime are very nearly equal.
+The equinoxes are the only times when the sun rises directly due East and sets directly due West for everyone on Earth.
+Don’t miss these fun facts about the fall equinox.

 What is the spring equinox?
 Why, a day of magic, of course.
 Folklore claims that special magnetic or energetic changes on the day of the vernal equinox make it possible to stand a raw egg on its end.
 As cool as this sounds, it’s a myth.
 You can balance some raw eggs on their end, but you could do it any time of year.

 According to the Washington Post, this egg story may stem from Chinese Lunar New Year traditions that have their roots in the Shang Dynasty, which ruled China for nearly six centuries.
-Legend has it that on the vernal equinox in the year 1600 B.C., a woman named Chien-Ti received a special egg from a heavenly swallow.
-In a story that bears similarities to Jesus’ mother Mary’s virgin birth, Chien-Ti, also a virgin, became pregnant.
-Her child Hsieh went on to found the Shang dynasty, which is how that family explained their divine right to rule.
-We tested the egg myth ourselves, just to be sure.
+Legend has it that on the vernal equinox in the year 1,600 B.C., a woman named Chien-Ti received a special egg from a heavenly swallow.
+In a story that bears similarities to Jesus’s birth in Christianity, the virgin Chien-Ti became pregnant.
+Her child, Hsieh, went on to found the Shang dynasty, and the tale is how the family explained its divine right to rule.

-In a cemetery on Emanuel Hill, in the tiny town of Stull, Kansas, lies a so-called “gateway to hell,” author Mark Moran writes in Weird U.S.: Your Travel Guide to America’s Local Legends and Best Kept Secrets.
+In a cemetery on Emanuel Hill, in the tiny town of Stull, Kansas, lies a so-called gateway to hell, author Mark Moran writes in Weird U.S.: Your Travel Guide to America’s Local Legends and Best Kept Secrets.
 Legend has it that this gateway is one of several places around the world where the devil himself can enter the human world.
 He can only do it twice a year, and one of those days is the vernal equinox.
-(Yes, the other is Halloween.)
-Since the 1970s, people visiting the cemetery on these days report hearing disembodied growling, being grabbed by unseen arms, and experiencing amnesia.
-Maybe stay away from Kansas in the spring and fall.
-For more spooky stuff, check out these 13 haunted house mysteries no one can explain.
+The other is Halloween, naturally.

 Unlike Thanksgiving or Independence Day, the exact date of Easter changes from year to year.
 Deciding what day Easter will fall on is a matter of great importance to Christian churches because it celebrates the resurrection of Jesus Christ.
-It’s so important, according to Panos Antsaklis, PhD, a professor at Notre Dame University, that in the 4th century AD, a group of Christian leaders came together to officially decide how to calculate Easter’s date.
+It’s so important, according to Panos Antsaklis, PhD, a professor at Notre Dame University, that in the 4th century A.D., a group of Christian leaders came together to officially decide how to calculate Easter’s date.
 Their decision: Easter is to be celebrated on the first Sunday after the first full moon following the vernal equinox.
-Here’s more on the changing date of Easter Sunday.

 The Persian New Year celebration known as Nowruz kicks off at the vernal equinox and lasts for 13 days.
-The night of the equinox, Iranian families gather for a holiday meal and count down to the first stroke of their new year with a cheer of “Eide Shoma Mobarak,” or “Happy New Year!”.
-The holiday table, called the haft seen, is decorated with seven ceremonial items: An apple representing beauty, vinegar for patience, hyacinth for spring, a sweet pudding for fertility, sprouts representing rebirth, and coins for prosperity.
-Next, check out these facts you never knew about the summer solstice.
+On the night of the equinox, Iranian families gather for a holiday meal and count down to the first stroke of their new year with a cheer of “Eide Shoma Mobarak,” or “Happy New Year!”
+The holiday table, called the haft seen, is decorated with seven ceremonial items: an apple representing beauty, vinegar for patience, hyacinth for spring, a sweet pudding for fertility, sprouts representing rebirth and coins for prosperity.

 - The Washington Post: “Meteorological vs. Astronomical Seasons: Which is more useful?”

-- The Old Farmers’ Almanac: “The First Day of Spring 2021: The Spring Equinox”
+- The Old Farmer’s Almanac: “The First Day of Spring 2023: The Spring Equinox”

 - The Washington Post: “Spring Starts Sunday: Five myths about the equinox, debunked”